cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     values unless you have valid reasons not to.

 #### Superuser access disabled

-!!!
-Important
-    This change takes effect starting from CloudNativePG 1.21.0.

 Pushing towards *security-by-default*, CloudNativePG now disables access `postgres` superuser access via the network in all new clusters, unless